cisagov/ScubaGear/baselines/exo.md

 <!--Policy: MS.EXO.16.1v1; Criticality: SHALL -->
 - _Rationale:_ Potentially malicious or service impacting events may go undetected without a means of detecting these events.
-Setting up a mechanism to alert administrators to the list of events above draws attention to them to ensure any impact to users and the agency are minimized.
+Setting up a mechanism to alert administrators to events listed above draws attention to them to ensure any impact to users and the agency are minimized.
 - _Last modified:_ June 2023

 #### MS.EXO.16.2v1
-The alerts SHOULD be sent to a monitored address or incorporated into a SIEM.
+The alerts SHOULD be sent to a monitored address or incorporated into a security information and event management (SIEM) system.

 <!--Policy: MS.EXO.16.2v1; Criticality: SHOULD -->
 - _Rationale:_ Suspicious or malicious events, if not resolved promptly, may